Monday, September 30, 2013

 Wednesday, September 25, 2013

-It was taken in 2000, and has hung in a plain jane oak frame for years.
-Recently, my sister gave me a heavy gold frame that I thought would do a better job with this portrait.
+This one was taken in 2000, and has hung in a plain oak frame for years.
+Recently, I got a hand-me-down heavy gold frame that I thought would do a better job with this portrait.
 Alas, the mat opening was too small.
-The snooty lady at Joann refused to cut it down for me, even though I had measured it out.
-HMPH.
+The lady at Joann refused to cut it down for me, even though I had measured it out.

 In this dark bookcase nook, it's hard to tell but the mat is nice against the gold of the frame.
 Here's how I got my own custom mat: